Justia Lawyer Rating

 Seek Representation From a Cook County Underage DUI Defense Attorney

 DUI charges are very serious, no matter what age you are when you commit them.
 If you or your child are facing DUI charges, a skilled Orland Park underage DUI defense lawyer can help.
-At the Law Office of John S. Fotopoulos, P.C., you can have peace of mind knowing that you have an attorney who will fight vigorously for your child’s rights.
+At the Fotopoulos Law Office, you can have peace of mind knowing that you have an attorney who will fight vigorously for your child’s rights.
 Call our office today at 708-942-8400 to schedule a free consultation.

 Sources: